 Ambassador Hertell has over 30 years’ experience in government, public affairs, business, and banking.
 He was sworn in as the United States Ambassador to the Dominican Republic on November 8, 2001.
 When he finished his tour in May 2007, Ambassador Hertell was the second longest serving U.S. Ambassador in the world.
 Ambassador Hertell has served with distinction as an officer and member of the board of directors of public and private corporations.
 From 1981 to 1989, and by appointment of the President of the United States, he served on the Board of Directors of the Federal Home Loan Bank of New York, a banking system created by U.S. Congress which at the time had over 1.3 trillion dollars in assets.
 Subsequently, Ambassador Hertell served as Chief Executive Officer and Chairman of the Board of Ponce Federal Bank (NYSE), one of the largest publicly traded corporations in the Caribbean, with $1.3 billion in assets.
 He also served on the Board of Directors of OCASO Insurance, a subsidiary of the largest insurance and reinsurance holding companies in Spain.
 Ambassador Hertell currently serves on the Board of Directors of InterEnergy Holdings, a holding company that owns and operates power generation and distribution assets in Latin America and the Caribbean.

-Ms. Heather Callender-Potters, MBA serves as the Vice Chair Chief Business Development Officer at PharmaJet, Inc. Ms. Potters served as a Partner of BPEP International Limited.
-She served as a Managing Partner of Barings Communications Equity Limited at CEA Capital Advisors, LLC..
-Ms. Potters has been making private equity investments in Poland since early 1991.
-She served as a Partner and Vice-President of Enterprise Investors.
+Ms. Heather Callender-Potters serves as the Vice Chair & Chief Business Development Officer at PharmaJet, Inc., a company she co-founded, which is focused on immunization utilizing a needle-free approach.
+Ms. Potters began her private equity career in 1991, where she served as a partner and Vice President of Enterprise Investors.
+Expanding to investment oversight for the Central & Eastern European and CIS countries, she subsequently served as a Partner of BPEP International Limited, and Managing Partner of Barings Communications Equity Limited, co-sponsored by CEA Capital Advisors, LLC.
 Her investment background includes all aspects of direct investment and portfolio management including privatization, strategic partner search, direct investment with local entrepreneurs, licensing of intellectual property and other assets, and private and public offerings.
-She serves as a Vice Chairman of PharmaJet, Inc., Vice-Chairman of ComputerLand S.A., and as a Director at Consolidated Communications Corporation Plc. and PenneCom BV.
-She served as a Member of Supervisory board of Sygnity Spólka Akcyjna.
-Prior to joining Enterprise Investors, Ms. Potters founded and operated Image Enhancement.
+She has held many board and advisory positions over time, in public and private companies, operating in a variety of countries, with concentrations primarily in tech and health focused companies, including PharmaJet, ComputerLand, Sygnity, Consolidated Communications Corporation, PenneCom, Cerescan, Curemark, Encryptics, and NFT.
 She holds an M.B.A. from The Wharton School and a B.A. in International Management from Claremont Mckenna College.